Publication in Minerals: Hyperspectral Analysis for Geometallurgy

 Why stochastic matters

 Deterministic approaches to mineral identification from hyperspectral images tend to be brittle – they give you a single answer with no indication of how confident you should be in it.
+The stochastic formulation we developed handles the variability that deterministic approaches simply cannot: spectral overlap between minerals, mixed pixels at grain boundaries, and the measurement noise introduced by ambient conditions all get folded into the probabilistic model rather than being swept under the rug.
 In a mining context, where decisions about processing routes and ore blending depend on accurate mineralogical information, understanding the uncertainty is just as important as the estimate itself.

 The hierarchical regression scheme allows the model to capture relationships at multiple scales, from broad spectral features down to subtle absorption bands that differentiate closely related minerals.
 This was technically challenging work, but the result is a more robust and honest characterization of mineral composition.
 I am grateful to the team for pushing this work forward – it opened doors to problems I continue to work on today.